McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-1/children-1-1/children-1-1-2/children-1-1-2-1/_index.en.md

 title = "page 1-1-2-1"
 +++

-This is a plain demo child page.
+This is a plain demo child page 1-1-2-1.